 Fibonacci retracement is one of the most popular tools among technical analysts.
 It is generally used to figure out possible support and resistance levels.
-These levels are horizontal lines representing a percentage based on the Fibonacci sequence, A mathematical formulae founded in the 13th century.
+These levels are horizontal lines representing a percentage based on the Fibonacci sequence, A mathematical formula founded in the 13th century.

 Each Fibonacci retracement level is Identified by a percentage, The percentage is how much of a prior move has the price retraced.
 Fibonacci retracement levels are 23.6%, 38.2%, 61.8%, and 78.6%, and while not officially a Fibonacci ratio, 50% is also used as a level due to its psychological importance.

 Fibonacci retracement works in every time frame and in every segment.
 In order to draw a Fibonacci retracement, the trader should first analyze the trend of the market.
 Fibonacci retracement is drawn by placing the grid from low to high in an uptrend and from high to low in a downtrend.
 Set the grid to display the .382, .50, .618, and .786 retracement levels.

 Fibonacci Retracement works best in trending markets, As we can see in the weekly chart above, After creating a small supply zone, Nifty retraces from a 50% Fibonacci retracement level providing a good opportunity to take up a buying position.
 Fibonacci retracement works in all kinds of markets, time-frames, and Trends.

 A Fibonacci Extension is a tool used to determine how far a price can travel after a pullback.
 The Fibonacci extension is one of the most reliable tools to establish profit targets, Fibonacci Extension levels are also possible areas where prices may reverse.
 Trend based Fib Extension tool or Fibonacci Extension provides results in every kind of market and in all time frames.